ctreffs/SwiftSimctl/README.md

 It provides an interface to commands that are otherwise only available via `xcrun simctl` from within your test code.
 To enable calling these commands `Simctl` communicates over a local network connection to `SimctlCLI`.

-`SimctlCLI` is a small command line tool that opens a local server, listens to requrests from `Simctl` (the client library) and executes `xcrun simctl` commands.
+`SimctlCLI` is a small command line tool that starts a local server, listens to requrests from `Simctl` (the client library) and executes `xcrun simctl` commands.

-## ❔ Why would you use this
+## ❔ Why would you (not) use this

 #### ➕ Pro

-- Enclosed system (Mac with Xcode + Simulator)
+- Closed system (Mac with Xcode + Simulator)
-- No external dependencies to systems like [APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html)
+- No external dependencies on systems like [APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html)
-- No custom testing code bloating your code base unnecessarily
+- No custom test code bloating your code base unnecessarily
 - Push notifications can be simulated properly and the normal app cycle is preserved
 - Runs on CI machines
 - Your app stays a black box and does not need to be modified